 When to visit Selous?

-Selous Game Reserve is divided into sections, only some of which are open for tourists.
-But in those that are, large numbers of elephant, buffalo and wildebeest roam.
+Selous Game Reserve is divided into sections, only some of which are open to tourists.
+But in those that are, large numbers of elephants, buffalo and wildebeest roam.
 The reserve is also home to the black rhino, giraffe, zebra, kudu, hartebeests, elk, hippo, lion, leopard, wild dogs, as well as puku and sable antelopes.